intraector/Testorium/README.md

 # Testorium

-The project is a reference sample of a new Flutter app
+The project is a reference sample of a CRUD Flutter app

 Features: